-OIG shall also comply with MCC § 2-56-045(b), which provides that "[t]he identity of the person making a complaint [against an Alderman] shall be confidential and shall not be disclosed by the inspector general except as required by law."
+OIG shall also comply with MCC § 2-56-045(b), which provides that "[t]he identity of the person making a complaint [against an alderman] shall be confidential and shall not be disclosed by the inspector general except as required by law."

-- B. Pursuant to MCC § 2-56-060, and except as otherwise permitted by law, OIG shall provide relevant investigative information along with an SRI solely to the pertinent ultimate jurisdictional authority, as designated in MCC § 2-56-025(b) generally, the head of each department or agency affected by or involved in the investigation.
-An individual or entity is not involved in the investigation merely by having provided information in the context of or related to the investigation, therefore OIG is unable to provide updates on investigations to complainants, witnesses, or other third-parties. - C. Pursuant to MCC § 2-56-070, an SRI shall omit the identities of informants, complainants, witnesses, or subjects unless the copy of the report given to the ultimate jurisdictional authority: - 1. recommends disciplinary action against one of their employees under the control of that authority; - 2. makes recommendations concerning any contractor, subcontractor, applicant for a contract, or person seeking certification of eligibility for a contract; - 3. makes recommendations concerning a person seeking certification of eligibility for a program administered by the department or entity; - 4. recommends disciplinary action against the head or any employee of any department or entity; or
+- B. Pursuant to MCC § 2-56-060, and except as otherwise permitted by law, OIG shall provide relevant investigative information, along with an SRI, solely to the pertinent ultimate jurisdictional authority, as designated in MCC § 2-56-025(b) generally, the head of each department or agency affected by or involved in the investigation.
+An individual or entity does not become involved in an investigation merely by providing information; therefore, OIG is unable to provide updates on investigations to complainants, witnesses, or other third-parties. - C. Pursuant to MCC § 2-56-070, an SRI shall omit the identities of informants, complainants, witnesses, or subjects unless the report given to the ultimate jurisdictional authority: - 1. recommends disciplinary action against one of the employees under the control of the authority; - 2. makes recommendations concerning any contractor, subcontractor, applicant for a contract, or person seeking certification of eligibility for a contract with the authority; - 3. makes recommendations concerning a person seeking certification of eligibility for a program administered by the authority; - 4. recommends disciplinary action against the head or any employee of any department or entity; or